One of the huge aspects of modern sales and marketing is email outreach.

 There needs to be a subtle conversational string of interactions through a series of follow-up emails where you begin by asking for assisting or helping them know the product.

-Personalization becomes very essential in these follow-up emails to build long-term relationships with customers, especially after post-purchase.
+Personalization becomes essential in these follow-up emails to build long-term relationships with customers, especially after post-purchase.

-The aim of your follow-up email should not be to sell, rather to build relationships and that will eventually help you to get high engagement and repeat purchases eventually.
+The aim of your follow-up email should not be to sell but rather to build relationships, and that will eventually help you to get high engagement and repeat purchases eventually.

 - Their previous purchases